 - Time zone differences, particularly when the supplementary staff is from foreign countries (outstaffing).
+When you choose between insourcing vs outsourcing software development this peculiarity can be crutial.
 Managing different working hours may become a hassle of your development process.

 - Language differences may make it difficult to work with such an employee.
 Be prepared to work asynchronously.
 Also, it’d be more helpful to hire talents who speak the same language as your other employees.